-During the audit review period there were six allegations of sexual abuse reported; one was reported within time to collection physical evidence.
-Interviews with random security staff indicated they understood their responsibilities.
+During the audit review period, no allegations of sexual abuse were reported.
+Interviews with random security staff confirmed they understood their responsibilities to first response.

 (b) DOC Executive Directive 72 states on page 14, "If the first staff responder is not a security staff member, the responder shall request that the alleged victim not take any actions that could destroy physical evidence, and then notify security staff [§115.64(b), §115.364(b)]."